Opiate Addiction Drug Rehabilitation Treatment

 - Prescription: Doctors may prescribe opiates to treat severe pain that doesn’t respond to other treatments.
 Prescription opiates include codeine, morphine and hydrocodone.

 - Illicit: In addition to illegally obtained prescription medications, illicit opiates include drugs such as heroin.
 Some underground labs also create synthetic opioids meant for illegal sale.

 If you think you have an addiction to opiates, an opiate drug addiction rehabilitation center in Illinois can help.
-Gateway Foundation serves patients with substance use disorders in the Chicago area.
+Gateway serves patients with substance use disorders in the Chicago area.

 How to Know if You Have an Opioid Addiction